+35725368683

 • Registering the company with the Cyprus Registrar of Companies.

-• Drafting the operation manual and the Business plan in accordance with the CySEC requirements, the Anti-Money Laundering Guidelines, and the KYC policy.
+• Drafting the operation manual and the Business plan following the CySEC requirements, the Anti-Money Laundering Guidelines, and the KYC policy.

 • Drafting relevant documents, application forms, and checklists.